-Again, even though program specific guidance may allow for aid to be disbursed directly to a student, childcare provider, etc., OHE strongly recommends institutions run all activity through a student's account.
+Again, even though program specific guidance may allow for aid to be disbursed directly to a student, OHE strongly recommends institutions run all activity through a student's account.
 An institution that chooses to make payments outside of a student's account must follow the OHE requirements stated in the State Financial Aid Manual.